rcardin/rcardin.github.io/_drafts/the-secret-life-of-objects-part-2.markdown

     - design
     - programming
     - oop
 summary: "This post is the second part of a series of posts concerning the basic concepts of Object-Oriented Programming.
 This time, I focus on the concept of Inheritance.
 Whereas most people think that it is easy to understand, the inheritance is a piece of knowledge that is very difficult to master correctly.
 It subtends a lot of other object-oriented programming principles that are not always directly related to it.
-Moreover, it is directly related to one of the most potent forms of dependency between object.
+Moreover, it is directly related to one of the most potent forms of dependency between objects.
 So, let's get this party started."
 social-share: true
 social-title: "The Secret Life of Objects: Inheritance"
 social-tags: "OOP, design, Programming"